TC Beirne Department Store: History

-The TC Beirne Department Store was constructed for Thomas Charles Beirne in 1902 to the design of Robin Dods.
+The TC Beirne Department Store was built for Thomas Charles Beirne in 1902 to the design of Robin Dods.
 The warehouse portion of the building was extended in 1906, and further extensions were made to the structure in 1910 and 1913, also to the design of Dods.
 By c.
 1931, architects Hennessey & Hennessey had undertaken extensive additions, and in 1938 an extra 30,000 square feet of floor space was added.
 In 1956 the building was sold to David Jones, and has changed ownership several times since.
 Geoffrey Pie undertook alterations in 1974.

 Thomas Charles Beirne was born in 1860 in Ballymacurly, Ireland, the son of farmers.
-He was apprenticed to a draper at the age of fourteen, and in 1884 emigrated to Melbourne where he worked as a draper's assistant and later joint manager for Eyre and Shephard and then Foy and Gibson.
+He was apprenticed to a draper at the age of 14, and in 1884 emigrated to Melbourne, Australia where he worked as a draper's assistant and later joint manager for Eyre & Shephard and then Foy & Gibson.
 Less than two years later a former employer in Ireland, Michael Piggott, invited Beirne to enter into a partnership and the firm of Piggott & Beirne was established in Stanley Street, South Brisbane.
-By 1891 the partnership had dissolved and TC Beirne took his capital of £1200 and opened his own store in Brunswick Street, Fortitude Valley, in premises owned by the Anglican Diocese of Brisbane.
+By 1891 the partnership had dissolved and TC Beirne took his capital of £1,200 and opened his own store in Brunswick Street, Fortitude Valley, in premises owned by the Anglican Diocese of Brisbane.
 The shop employed six staff and had a frontage of twenty feet and a depth of fifty feet.
 TC Beirne had married Ann Kavanagh in 1887, and the Beirne family lived in quarters above the shop.

 The success of TC Beirne's store was immediate, and within a few months of opening, the store underwent an expansion into a second and then a third adjoining shop.
 Beirne attempted to have the owner of the shops, the Anglican Diocese, pay to convert the shops into one store.
-When this request was rejected, TC Beirne purchased the Diocese holdings in Brunswick Street in 1897 for £8000 on a deposit of £50.
+When this request was rejected, TC Beirne purchased the Diocese holdings in Brunswick Street in 1897 for £8,000 on a deposit of £50.
 The property consisted of five shops and a bank.
-Architect William Hodgen, junior designed extensive alterations to the property, and by 1900 the business was described as having "evolved into large bright looking premises with a frontage to Brunswick Street of 110ft".
-The same article pronounced TC Beirne & Co. to be one of the "most popular shopping places in the city of Brisbane".
+Architect William Hodgen, junior designed extensive alterations to the property.

 By this time, the Beirne family had moved from their quarters above the shop to "Clevelard", Moray Street, New Farm.
 In 1899 the family moved again to Glengariff, Hendra where additions to the residence were made in 1907 to the design of Dods.
 Robin Dods was also the architect of a house built for Beirne's eldest daughter, Mrs Morgan, in 1912 (now located at 9 Morgan Street, Albion).